aleen42/PersonalWiki/projectManagement/review/review.md

 - A disadvantage of using Gantt charts is that they do not provide a standard format for displaying planned project schedule information.

 > *<strong>wrong reason</strong>: this is a main advantage*

 - In a critical path analysis, the shortest path is what drives the completion date for the project.

+> *<strong>wrong reason</strong>: it's the longest path*

+- In a critical path analysis, the shortest path is what drives the completion date for the project.